distributed-system-analysis/pbench/docs/API/metadata.md

 The server will never modify or directly interpret values in this namespace.
-An authenticated client representing the owner of a dataset can set any keys within this namespace to any valid JSON values (string, integer, boolean, list, or nested objects) for retrieval later.
+An authenticated client representing the owner of a dataset can set any keys within this namespace to any valid JSON values (string, number, boolean, list, or nested objects) for retrieval later.
 All clients with read access to the dataset will see the same values.